How Does Regulation Affect the Relation Between Family Control and Reported Cash Flows? Comparative Evidence from India and the United States

 Li, and Schneider(2009) contrast the Corporate Social Respon-

-sibility(CSR) activities of rms in China and Indianding that
+sibility(CSR) activities of firms in China and Indiafinding that

-Indian rms communicate CSR due to rule-based rather than
+Indian firms communicate CSR due to rule-based rather than

 relation-based governance environment.

-Multi-country studies have been carried out since it is dif-
+Multi-country studies have been carried out since it is diffi-

 cult to conclude whether the results of single-country studies